 This story highlights one of the main problems of the drug war that doesn’t get much attention.

 For most serious crimes that carry long prison sentences like rape, murder, grand theft, arson, etc… it is fairly difficult to frame a person.
 To begin with, a crime must be committed against another person.
 So you need to either commit the crime yourself or tamper with the evidence in a way that would let the real criminal go free.
 You also need to make sure the person you are framing won’t have an alibi.

 The drug war, though, makes it frighteningly easy to frame someone for a serious drug crime.
 Harsh drug possession laws are almost unique in this regard.
-All you need to do is plant what is a relatively small bag of powder on a person or their property to basically guarantee a felony conviction.
+All you need to do is plant a relatively small bag of powder on a person or their property to basically guarantee a felony conviction.

 There is no way to reliably know how often this situation has been abused, but this story proves it is does sometimes happen.